maufia/google-auth2/README.md

 This code is used to test google's authentication/authorisation mechanism.

-The code only retreives userinfo profile, whic can be used for authenticate the use to another service.
+The code only retrieves user-info profile, which can be used for authenticate the use to another service.

 ## Source